pik-copan/pycopanbehave/README.md

 The modelling approach consists of two parts:

-- The dynamic social network model (pycopanbehave/)
+- The dynamic social network model (pycopanbehave/, class CopanBehaveModel)
     *  Contains the main functionalities of the underlying adaptive network model
     *  provides interfaces to specific applications, e.g. for the smoker evolution case